snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Looking forward to develop the interface of rider page making it  more functional like ride timings availability and the communication between the rider and driver pages.

 Created Documentation on how to install SQL Server and shared it with team

+Taking part in preparing the  documentation and looking forward to dig deep into the #Csharp workshop